vibh0012/template-retail-order-fulfilment-process-api/README.md

 5. Update status of order by calling Order System API
 6. Send e-mail notification to the customer using Notifications System API

-You can look at the included RAML file to see the expected structure of the message to be sent to invoke the order fulfillment process.
+You can look at the included RAML file to see the expected structure of the message to be sent to invoke the order fulfilment process.

 # Considerations <a name="considerations"/>